ABBANAPURI0445/AzureDevops/CICD/Open-MRS.md

   3. Code Quality Analysic - SONARQUBE
   4. Storing Artifact -- NEXUS --> You can skip if you don't know [if you store artifact in Nexus it will give url for war file].
 ### CD Stages:
-  1. Deploy Application into Application[tomcat]
+  1. Deploy Application into Application [tomcat/Weblogic]